Crystalline silica (quartz) is a common mineral found in a range of construction materials.

 Water or fine mist suppression can also be used to control RCS dust when LEV is not suitable.
 However, it needs to be used correctly.
 This means enough water supplied at the right levels for the whole time that the work is being done.
 Just wetting the material beforehand does not work.

 Examples for use include wet cutting methods for brick, tile, stone and concrete.

 Cut-off saw with water suppression (photo courtesy of Stihl)

-Fully enclosed operator cabins, such as those found on earthmoving plant have been shown to effectively control exposure to RCS when fitted with proper air filters.
+Fully enclosed operator cabins, such as those found on earthmoving plant have been shown to effectively control exposure to RCS when fitted with properly designed and maintained HEPA air filtration.